Laundry powder FAQ

 A canister with a blue label with a glass of laundry powder; a hand scoops some out with a yellow scoop

 Some people have never used laundry powder in their lives.
-Others recall using it "back in the day" but when liquid detergent became ubiquitous, they hopped on that train without thinking twice.
+Others recall using it "back in the day" but when liquid laundry detergent became ubiquitous, they hopped on that train without thinking twice.

 You might be wondering why we chose powder for the Celsious line.
 There are so many reasons why we love it!
 Read on for the most commonly asked questions about laundry powder and find out why we champion the form.